-4.3.3 US\$170 million undated non-cumulative subordinated additional tier 1 capital securities (issued on 27 April 2017) (continued)
+4.3.3 US\$400 million undated non-cumulative subordinated additional tier 1 capital securities (issued on 24 January 2019) (continued)

-(a) Quantitative / qualitative information 23 Convertible or non-convertible Non-convertible 24 If convertible, conversion trigger(s) N/A 25 If convertible, fully or partially N/A 26 If convertible, conversion rate N/A 27 If convertible, mandatory or optional conversion N/A 28 If convertible, specify instrument type convertible into N/A 29 If convertible, specify issuer of instrument it converts into N/A 30 Write-down feature Yes 31 If write-down, write-down trigger(s) If a Non-Viability Event occurs, the Issuer shall, upon the provision of a Non-Viability Event Notice, irrevocably reduce the then principal amount of, and cancel any accrued but unpaid distribution in respect of, each Capital Security in whole or in part.
+(issued on 24 January 2019) (continued) (a) Quantitative / qualitative information 21 Existence of step-up or other incentive to redeem No 22 Non-cumulative or cumulative Non-cumulative 23 Convertible or non-convertible Non-convertible 24 If convertible, conversion trigger(s) N/A 25 If convertible, fully or partially N/A 26 If convertible, conversion rate N/A 27 If convertible, mandatory or optional conversion N/A 28 If convertible, specify instrument type convertible into N/A 29 If convertible, specify issuer of instrument it converts into N/A 30 Write-down feature Yes 31 If write-down, write-down trigger(s) If a Non-Viability Event occurs and is continuing, the Issuer shall, upon the provision of a Non-Viability Event Notice, irrevocably reduce the then prevailing principal amount of, and cancel any accrued but unpaid distribution in respect of, each Capital Security (in each case in whole or in part) by an amount equal to the Non-Viability Event write-off Amount per Capital Security.
 "Non-Viability Event" means the earlier of: (a) the HKMA notifying the Issuer in writing that the HKMA is of the opinion that a write-off or conversion is necessary, without which the Issuer would become non-viable; and (b) the HKMA notifying the Issuer in writing that a decision has been made by the government body, a government officer or other relevant regulatory body with the authority to make such a decision, that a public sector injection of capital or equivalent support is necessary, without which the Issuer would become non-viable.
-At the sole discretion of the relevant Hong Kong Resolution Authority, the outstanding amount of Additional Tier 1 Capital Securities can be adjusted upon the exercise of Hong Kong Bail-in Power in accordance with the Hong Kong Financial Institutions (Resolution) Ordinance without prior notice and which may include (without limitation) and result in any of the following or some combination thereof: (a) the reduction or cancellation of all or a part of the principal amount of, or Distributions on, the Capital Securities; (b) the conversion of all or a part of the principal amount of, or Distributions on, the Capital Securities into shares or other securities or other obligations of the Issuer or another person (and the issue to or conferral on the holder of such shares, securities or obligations), including by means of an amendment, modification or variation of the terms of the Capital Securities; and (c) the amendment or alteration of the maturity of the Capital Securities or amendment or alteration of the amount of Distributions payable on the Capital Securities, or the date on which the Distributions become payable, including by suspending payment for a temporary period, or any other amendment or alteration of these Conditions.
+The Capital Securities may be written off, cancelled, converted or modified, or the form of the Capital Securities may be changed, in the exercise of any Hong Kong Resolution Authority Power under the Financial Institutions (Resolution) Ordination (Cap.
+628) of Hong Kong by the relevant Hong Kong Resolution Authority without prior notice and which may include (without limitation) and result in any of the following or some combination thereof: (a) the reduction or cancellation of all or a part of the principal amount of, or Distributions on, the Capital Securities; (b) the conversion of all or a part of the principal amount of, or Distributions on, the Capital Securities into shares or other securities or other obligations of the Issuer or another person (and the issue to or conferral on the holder of such shares, securities or obligations), including by means of an amendment, modification or variation of the terms of the Capital Securities; and